ilsrbn/git_practice/README.md

 # git_practice

-You can push almost anything you want.
+This repo created to train git.
+If you don't know how to use git with github, you can train your skills at this repo.
+It's allowed to push almost everything.